 Are you getting ready to move to Scottsdale, Arizona?
 Don’t expect to see the desert cacti everyone imagines when it comes to Arizona – Scottsdale is a whole different story.
 Part of the Maricopa County and just outside of the Greater Phoenix Area, Scottsdale is a city filled with art, fine dining, and an always exciting nightlife.
 Take these tips into consideration before making your move to The Most Livable City:

 Although Scottsdale may not look like the desert you were expecting, it sure does feel that way sometimes.
-With an average annual temperature of 84 degree and reaching an average annual high of 105 degrees in July, walking won’t always be an option.
+With an average annual temperature of 84 degrees and reaching an average annual high of 105 degrees in July, walking won’t always be an option.
 When the weather is nice however, Scottsdale is a very bike-friendly community.
 Walk around Old Town and The Waterfront for a beautiful Sunday Brunch.

 Because the city is so spread out, you will most likely want a car to commute to work every day and just get around the city.
 Scottsdale also offers public transportation through the Vally Metro Bus Service and a free Scottsdale Trolley system.